maxrobic/SFERA/README.md

 * `{InputImageFilePath}` : Path to the input image file, which corresponds to the original calibration image used in the detection phase.

 * `{DistanceBetween2PointsOfInterest}` : The physical distance (in real-world units) between two points of interest on the calibration pattern.
-This is used for scaling and accuracy in sorting.

 * `{NumberOfLines}` : The number of inner horizontal lines (rows) on the calibration pattern, helping to organize the points correctly.